Skip to main content

 Methods

-The research will use qualitative and quantitative methods.
-It will begin with focus groups with 432 young people and teachers, followed by interviews with 180 young people and parents, and then a national survey of 1,000 secondary school-aged young people (11-18 years).
-The focus groups and interviews will enable in-depth analyses of the colourism narratives of young people of different ethnicities in London, Bristol and Manchester (three cities with long-established multi-ethnic populations).
+The research uses both qualitative and quantitative methods.
+We conducted focus groups with both young people and teachers, and interviews with students in years 8 and 9 and 12 and 13 in 2023-2024.
+We then conducted a national survey of secondary school-aged young people (11-18 years) in 2024 and 2025.
+The focus groups and interviews enable in-depth analyses of the colourism narratives of young people of different ethnicities in London and Bristol (cities with long-established multi-ethnic populations).

-The focus groups will explore young people’s experiences and perceptions of colourism.
-The individual interviews will elicit narrative accounts that examine the personal experiences of students of colour with regards to colourism and consider the impact of families, the media and schools on their experiences and perspectives.
+The focus groups explore young people’s perceptions of colourism and how it is experienced in secondary schools and beyond.
+The individual interviews elicit narrative accounts that examine the personal experiences of students of colour with regards to colourism and consider the impact of families, the media and schools on their experiences and perspectives.

 Impact